-The foundation of this campaign is focused on our rural economy.
+The foundation of this campaign is focused on our economy.
 We know the issues.
-We need strong public education, good paying jobs, affordable college, housing, daycare and healthcare; we need to rebuild our infrastructure, including broadband, to prepare for the economy of the future.
+We need strong public education, good paying jobs, affordable college, accessible affordable housing, daycare and healthcare; we need to rebuild our infrastructure, including broadband, to prepare for the economy of the future.
 We must keep our families on their farms, and our main street businesses, schools, and hospitals open.

 After graduating from Appleton High School, I went to Moorhead State University.
 I had no money, no car...I worked overnight shifts at a local restaurant.
 I’ll never forget walking across the football field on my way to work one night.
 It was a crisp fall night; the sky was clear and the stars were coming out and I was worrying about staying awake for early morning classes.
 As I looked at the stars that night, I remember thinking, “I’m alone here.
 I don’t think I can do this.”